cdot/DiveClubResources/APP.md

 This is the browser app for the Sheds framework.

-The application is written to run in a standard web browser.
-This provides a high degree of portability and openness.
+The application is written to run in a standard web browser, which provides a high degree of portability and openness.
 The browser application presents a tab interface, where each tab offers a particular service: